HHousen/TransformerSum/doc/abstractive/training.rst

 Abstractive Long Summarization
 ------------------------------

+.. warning:: Abstractive long summarization is a work in progress.
+Please see `huggingface/transformers #4406 <https://github.com/huggingface/transformers/issues/4406>`_ for more info.

 This script can perform abstractive summarization on long sequences using the ``longbart`` model (`GitHub repo <https://github.com/patil-suraj/longbart>`__). ``longbart`` is `BART <https://huggingface.co/transformers/model_doc/bart.html>`__ (`paper <https://arxiv.org/abs/1910.13461>`__) but with components from the `longformer <https://huggingface.co/transformers/model_doc/longformer.html>`_ (`paper <https://arxiv.org/abs/2004.05150>`__) that enable it to operate with long sequences.

 Install ``longbart`` by running ``pip install git+https://github.com/patil-suraj/longbart.git``.
 Then generate a long model with the below code: